 Telegram's End-to-end encrypted Secret Chats are using an additional layer of encryption on top of the described above.

-End-to-end encryption is used in Telegram Secret Chats.
+End-to-end encryption is used in Telegram Secret Chats, as well as voice and video calls.
 You can read more about it here: Secret Chats, End-to-End encryption.
 Here's a brief overview of the setup:

 Please see these articles for details: